 The PsyD program in Los Angeles addresses the need for multiculturally competent psychology practitioners who effectively integrate scientific evidence with practice in responding to human problems of developmental deprivation, dysfunction, psychological disorders, and trauma.
 The students of our clinical psychology program can follow their own clinical interests and further their individual career goals by selecting an emphasis area and taking a specialized series of courses, and by pursuing research and field placements that are consistent with their interests and long-term career goals.

-The Los Angeles Clinical PsyD degree program offers three emphasis areas that provide a specialized learning focus:
+The Los Angeles clinical PsyD degree program offers four emphasis areas that provide a specialized learning focus:

 - Clinical health psychology emphasis (CHP)